stefonarch/niri-settings/README.md

 ## Todo list

-* Get feedback and testing
+* Get feedback and testing.
-* Improve parsing regex
+* Improve parsing regex.
-* Add install script for local install
+* Add install script for local/system install.
-* Add  corner rounding yes|no, empty-workspace-above-first , else ?
-* Add new shortcut at current  position instead at the end
+* Add new shortcut at current  position instead at the end.